credwood/SportsBot/multi_labeled_split_datasets/README.md

 data = read_data(dir_path+"specific_file_name")
 ```

 Each `Conversation` object in the `data` list will have a fine-tuning template along with a list of labels.
-If the template is for question 1, conv.label[0] is the correct label and conv.label[-1] is the topic about which the quetsion is answered, conv.handle_tested is the person in the conversation about which the question is answered.
+If the template is for question 1, conv.label[0] is the correct label; for question 2, conv.label[1] and so on. conv.label[-1] is the topic about which the quetsion is answered, conv.handle_tested is the person in the conversation about which the question is answered.

 If it's fine-tuning data (...train.jsonl), the natural language label will be the last token of the template (see the main README for the label dictionary used for converting numeric labels to natural language, or the questions below).